SAFE-Stack/docs/docs/recipes/developing-and-testing/debug-safe-app.md

 - Start the Client and Server in the same way as described above for Visual Studio.

 - Open the Command Palette using `Ctrl+Shift+P` and run `Debug: Open Link`.
 When prompted for a url, type `http://localhost:8080/`.
-This will launch a browser which is pointed at the URL connect the debugger to it.
+This will launch a browser which is pointed at the URL and connect the debugger to it.

 > This command is only available in the July 2020 release of VS Code or later.